 “When it comes to defending against cyberattacks, modern enterprises must consider the growing complexity of their operational environments and the web-enabled commercial landscape at large,” explains CISSP Neil du Plessis, a cloud security architect at our sister company BUI.
 Connectivity can be a powerful business driver, but it can also be a double-edged sword: the greater the number of integrated platforms, systems, and applications, the broader the attack surface.
 “You no longer have the luxury of drawing a perimeter around your organisation,” states Neil.

-Gabriel Malherbe, our KZN executive manager, agrees.
+Gabriel Malherbe, our KZN Managing Executive, agrees.
 “In a hyperconnected world, your cybersecurity measures cannot stop at the front gate.
 Those days are long gone.
 Today, a business environment is not just a physical space: it extends beyond walls and fences, across devices, across networks, and across borders.
 The challenge now – especially for those moving ahead with digital transformation – is holistic protection,” says Gabriel.

 Risk versus reward